stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 `github_*_hook:` see section [Template Hooks](#template-hooks)  for information about this variables

+`github_buildx_enable`: In some deployments the build kayobe docker image workflow has had difficulties successfully pushing the image to container registries such as Pulp if buildx has been used.
+It situations where failure to push images is been experienced a user might wish to disable buildx.
+Buildx is enabled by default.

 `github_buildx_inline_config`: provide configuration parameters to buildx.
 Useful for connecting to insecure docker registry.

 ```yaml